dibyangshunayak/AgriCoreAI/README.md

 Modern agriculture faces pressures from environmental volatility, resource depletion, and systemic inefficiencies.
 To ensure food security and sustain livelihoods, agricultural stakeholders require access to high-fidelity, real-time, and localized guidance.
 However, current technological and structural solutions present severe limitations:

-* **Fragmented Agricultural Advisory Systems:** Actionable knowledge is scattered across textbook manuals, static regional extension bulletins, and disconnected databases.
+* **Fragmented Agricultural Advisory Systems**: Actionable knowledge is scattered across textbook manuals, static regional extension bulletins, and disconnected databases.
 Farmers cannot easily synthesize these resources to answer complex, multi-layered agronomic queries.
-* **Pathological Devastation:** Crop foliage pathogens (such as late blight or rust) devastate yields rapidly.
+* **Pathological Devastation**: Crop foliage pathogens (such as late blight or rust) devastate yields rapidly.
 Globally, plant diseases cost the agricultural economy over **$220 billion annually**, with smallholder yield losses frequently reaching **40%**.
 Access to certified crop pathologists is slow, costly, and geographically limited.
-* **Unsynthesized Telemetry:** While weather and soil sensors are widely available, raw meteorological outputs (like relative humidity, wind velocity, or soil moisture values) are not translated into immediate operational directives, such as irrigation volumes or optimal sowing dates.
+* **Unsynthesized Telemetry**: While weather and soil sensors are widely available, raw meteorological outputs (like relative humidity, wind velocity, or soil moisture values) are not translated into immediate operational directives, such as irrigation volumes or optimal sowing dates.
-* **Language and Accessibility Barriers:** A significant majority of agricultural operators in developing markets speak regional languages or dialects.
+* **Language and Accessibility Barriers**: A significant majority of agricultural operators in developing markets speak regional languages or dialects.
 Most advanced software suites are English-only, creating usability barriers.
-* **Failure of Traditional Chatbots:** Monolithic LLM configurations and standard RAG chatbots struggle with complex execution chains.
+* **Failure of Traditional Chatbots**: Monolithic LLM configurations and standard RAG chatbots struggle with complex execution chains.
 They lack formal task planning, context-aware memory persistence, secure validation pipelines, and standard integrations with real-world databases and APIs.

 ---